Rudin-Shapiro-Like Sequences with Maximum Asymptotic Merit Factor: Proof of

 \section{Proof of \cref{Thomas}}

-In this section we characterize near-complementary pairs and then use this characterization to prove \cref{Thomas}.
-The specific conditions for near-complementarity in \cref{Yolanda} were chosen to yield pairs $(g,h)$ such that $|g|^2+|h|^2$ is nonconstant but has an $L^2$ norm as small as certain necessary conditions on $|g|^2+|h|^2$ allow.
-Though necessary, these conditions are not sufficient to guarantee existence of near-complementary pairs.
+In this section we characterize almost-complementary pairs and then use this characterization to prove \cref{Thomas}.
+The specific conditions for almost-complementarity in \cref{Yolanda} were chosen to yield pairs $(g,h)$ such that $|g|^2+|h|^2$ is nonconstant but has an $L^2$ norm as small as certain necessary conditions on $|g|^2+|h|^2$ allow.
+Though necessary, these conditions are not sufficient to guarantee existence of almost-complementary pairs.
 The first set of results (\cref{Fiona}--\cref{Henriette}) set the stage for exploring these conditions via congruences modulo $4$ for coefficients of Laurent polynomials involved in correlation calculations. \begin{lemma} Let $f(z)$ and $g(z)$ be Littlewood polynomials of length $m$ and let $h(z)=\sum_{s \in \Z} h_s z^s = f(z) \conj{g(z)}$.
 Then $h_s=0$ if $|s| \geq m$.
 If $0 \leq s \leq m$, then

 and if $-m \leq s \leq 0$, then

 \end{lemma} \begin{proof} Since the terms of $f(z)$ have degree from $0$ to $m-1$, and the terms of $\conj{g(z)}$ have degree from $-(m-1)$ to $0$, we see that $h(z)=f(z)\conj{g(z)}$ can have no monomial whose degree is lower than $-(m-1)$ or higher than $m-1$.
 If $0 \leq s \leq m$, then $h_s = \sum_{j=0}^{m-1-s} f_{j+s} g_j$.
 Note that if $u,v \in \{1,-1\}$, then $u v \equiv u+v-1 \pmod{4}$, so